danieledurante/PredProbitGP/Tutorial.md

 geomSub[, 1] <- geomSub[, 1] * alpha[1]
 geomSub[, 2] <- geomSub[, 2] * alpha[2]
 covM <- exp(-(as.matrix(dist(geomSub)))^2)
+# NOTE: we add a small nugget effect only for numerical reasons to avoid singularity
 diag(covM) <- diag(covM) + 1e-2

 # run MCMC algorithm based on STAN implementation to sample from the GP posterior